About the Google Search Network

 - Scroll down to "Networks" and click Edit.

 - Check the box next to "Include search partners" to enable ads from this campaign to appear on search partner websites, or uncheck it to disable this campaign’s ads from showing on search partner websites.

 - Click Save.

 You have a business that offers face-painting services at parties for kids.
-If you add the keyword "children face painting" to your ad group, and then choose to include search partners, then your ads are eligible to appear on an AOL search results page when someone types "face painting."
+If you add the keyword "children face painting" to your ad group, and then choose to include search partners, then your ads are eligible to appear on those partners' search results page when someone types "face painting."

 Types of ads on the Search Network

 - Text ads: The most common kind of Search ad.
 These ads appear with a "Ad" or "Ads" label on Google Search, and might have an "Ads by Google" label on partner sites.

 - Ads with extensions: Ad extensions include extra business details, like your location, phone number, or seller rating.

 - Product Listing Ads: Product Listing Ads display and link to products for sale.
 They're labeled as “Sponsored.”